brokensbone/rumandpopcorn/walks/_posts/2024-01-14-stanley-ferry.md

 The path next to the railway line is flooded so we take a longer route, into Normantofts.
 Apparently Queen Victoria stayed here once on a trip to the North.
 But its mining heyday is long in the past.

 We loop back into some woods - where we once met a silent man carrying an axe - and carry on to the edges of the nature reserve.
 From here, things look up.
-There are some pretty trees, a high bridge over the river and then rejoin the canal.
+There are some pretty trees, a high bridge over the river and then we rejoin the canal.

 ### Parking
 Public car park by the Stanley Ferry pub.